-Tetraspan myelin proteins play an important role in CNS and PNS myelination.
+We pursue a basic research interest in glia cell biology, axon-glia interaction and mechanisms of diseases of the peripheral nervous system (PNS).
 We have generated a transgenic rat model of the most frequent human neuropathy, Charcot-Marie-Tooth disease type 1A (CMT1A).
-This disease is associated with a partial duplication of chromosome 17 and we have proven experimentally that the underlying cause is overexpression of the PMP22 gene.
-Transgenic rats expressing additional copies of this gene share characteristic clinical features of the human disease, including muscle weakness, reduced nerve conduction velocities, and marked Schwann cell hypertrophy resulting in onion bulb formation.
-PMP22 overexpression may result in defects of intracellular protein trafficking.
-The rat model allows to adress the molecular pathology of CMT1A in more detail than previously possible with human biopsy material.
-We are specifically interested in the ultrastructural analysis of presymptomatic Schwann cells at early disease stages.
-Moreover, we are applying the tools of biochemistry and radioactive labeling of protein synthesis (ex vivo) to study the kinetics of myelination and intracellular protein sorting.
+This disease is associated with a partial duplication of chromosome 17 which leads to an overexpression of the tetraspan protein PMP22.
+Transgenic "CMT rats" expressing additional copies of this gene share characteristic clinical features of the human disease, including muscle weakness, reduced nerve conduction velocities, and marked Schwann cell hypertrophy resulting in onion bulb formation.
+The CMT rat allows a better understanding of the cellular disease mechanism operating in human CMT1A, and is helpful in the analysis of modifier genes, epigenetic factors, and in the evaluation of experimental treatment strategies.
+In an attempt to translate findings from the animal model to humans we have recently identified biomarkers of disease severity in CMT1A patients.
+We are currently validating markers in patients from across Europe which should help us to perform clinical trials in the near future.